silentrald/node-express-hbs-mongo-Tutorial/README.md

 },
 ```

-This will add the links to the css and js but this will not work yet since we aren't serving the static files yet, so in the `app.js` we need to add this code.
+This will add the links to the css and js, however, this will not work yet since we aren't serving the static files yet.
+To do so, we need to add the following code in the `app.js` file:

 app.js